1computerguy/cbcr/README.md

 sudo mkdir /range
 sudo chown -R greyadmin:greyadmin /range
 ```

 - Clone this repository and cd into the `cyber-range-k8s-vms` folder
-- Copy the `range` script into the `/usr/local/bin` directory and ensure it is executable
+- To add the `range` command to your path, copy it into the `/usr/local/bin` directory and ensure it is executable
 ```
 cd cyber-range-k8s-vms
 sudo cp range /usr/local/bin/